Stanford Cancer Institute

 The Stanford Cancer Institute is an NCI-designated Cancer Center at Stanford University in Palo Alto, CA. It is one of eight comprehensive cancer centers in California.

+The Stanford Cancer Institute leverages the scientific, technological, and human resources of Stanford University and Stanford Health Care to enhance the understanding of cancer.
+It facilitates the translation of research discoveries into improved prevention strategies, diagnostic methods, and more effective and safer therapies.

-There are more than 400 faculty members of the Stanford Cancer Institute.
+The Stanford Cancer Institute has more than 300 faculty members within the Stanford network.
 Adult patients are treated at the Stanford Cancer Center.

 History

-The Stanford Cancer Institute was founded in 2003 and first received NCI-designation as a clinical cancer center in 2007.
+The Stanford Cancer Institute was founded in 2004 and first received NCI-designation as a clinical cancer center in 2007.
 In 2016, it received its comprehensive cancer center designation.
+In 2022, the Stanford Cancer Institute received its comprehensive cancer center designation renewal.

 Stanford University was a founding member of the National Comprehensive Cancer Network in 1995.

-In 2016, a new center was created as part of the Parker Institute for Cancer Immunotherapy.
-Stanford received $10 million from the Parker Foundation.
-This is a $250 million joint venture with five other cancer centers across the country.

-In 2017, a donation by Jeffrey Rothschild established the Stanford Center for Cancer Cell Therapy, which supports research into the development of immunological based treatments for cancer.
+Irving Weissman, MD, served as the first director, and Beverly Mitchell, MD, was appointed director in 2008.
+The institute’s current director is Steven Artandi, MD, PhD, who began his tenure in 2018.